Medically reviewed by Drugs.com. Last updated on Aug 23, 2021.

-Therapeutic results should be noticed after two to three weeks but more than six weeks of therapy may be required before definite beneficial effects are seen.
+Therapeutic results should be noticed after 2 to 3 weeks but more than 6 weeks of therapy may be required before definite beneficial effects are seen.

 Once the acne lesions have responded satisfactorily, it may be possible to maintain the improvement with less frequent applications, or other dosage forms.

 Patients treated with RETIN-A (tretinoin) acne treatment may use cosmetics, but the area to be treated should be cleansed thoroughly before the medication is applied(see PRECAUTIONS).

 - What is the difference between Altreno and other topical tretinoin acne formulations?

 - Compare Alternatives

 - 96 Reviews